ChillSpotIT/ChillTool-s/README.md

 # 🌐 ChillTool's

-**ChillTool's** is a constantly evolving browser extension, designed to unlock powerful features and improvements for your Uhmegle experience.
+**ChillTool's** is a constantly evolving browser extension, designed to unlock powerful features and improvements for your Uhmegle/Umingle experience.
 Here, you'll find the **latest and most stealth-optimized** versions, which may be harder to detect than those shared on our Discord server.

 ## ❓ What is ChillTool's?

-**ChillTool's** is a cutting-edge extension built to enhance Uhmegle with advanced functionalities, regular updates, and a smoother, more controlled user experience.
+**ChillTool's** is a cutting-edge extension built to enhance Uhmegle or Umingle with advanced functionalities, regular updates, and a smoother, more controlled user experience.

 ## 🚀 Versions